CognisynAI/Mission/README.md

 **By incorporating multidimensional geospatial data from sources e.g BlackShark.ai, the simulation game can provide an exceptionally realistic, immersive platform, enabling players to deeply understand and engage with the challenges of creating a Bill of Rights for Nature and Humans in the Era of emerging Generative AI.**

+### **SYSTEM DEPENDENCY MAP**
+A system dependency map visualizing the relationships and dependencies between various components of the simulation game.
+Key components might include:

+* AI Technologies (ControlNet, MVDream, Language Embedded NeRFs, ReadyPlayerMe):

+* Dependency on user input and environmental data for generating scenarios.
+* Interaction with the Unreal Engine, Bevy, etc for rendering and visualizing content.
+  * Central platform for rendering game visuals.
+  * Dependent on AI technologies for content creation and geospatial data for environment generation.
+* Geospatial Data (e.g. BlackShark.ai).
+* Integration with environmental models to simulate real-world scenarios.
+  * Receive data from geospatial platform e.g. BlackShark.ai and player inputs to simulate environmental changes.
+  * Influence game scenarios and player challenges based on environmental state.
+* Dependency on cloud computing resources for data processing.

+**Player Interface:**
+* Receives input from players.
+* Displays game output, including visualizations and feedback.

+**Cloud Computing Resources:**
+* Support for data processing and storage.
+* Hosting the game servers for multiplayer interaction/containers for persistent cloud based agents.

+**Educational Content and Modules:**
+* Integrated with gameplay to provide learning opportunities.
+* Dependent on game scenarios and player progress.